How we test radios

 - What room will it be best in?

 - Should I buy it?

-At Which?, we take our testing seriously, which is why we use a panel of five audio experts to listen to each radio and give their verdict.
-With backgrounds in the audio industry, they're a tough bunch to impress, but it means that if we've given a radio the thumbs up, it is more than deserving of your time.
+At Which? we take our testing seriously, which is why we use a panel of five audio experts to listen to each radio and give their verdict.
+With established backgrounds in the audio industry, they're a tough bunch to impress, but it means that if we've given a radio the thumbs up, it's more than deserving of your time.

-With each radio, the panel listen to a selection of tracks, from jazz to pop, rock to spoken word.
+With each radio, the expert panel listens to a selection of tracks, from jazz to pop, rock to spoken word.
 Not only does this mean we can tell you which radio sounds the best, but also which is best suited to your favourite genre.

-How easy is it to tune and use and a day to day basis?
+How easy is it to use on a daily basis?

 How clear will the reception be?

 The last thing you want to do is get your brand-new radio home, only to find that the reception is spotty.
 At Which? we broadcast our own DAB signal in the lab, which means we can test the strength of each radio's receiver.